Your organization is committed to virtual internships – What does that mean for you as the intern supervisor?

 Long gone are the days of busy work for interns.
 Internships, virtual or on-premise, are a smart investment both for the organization and the intern with longstanding rewards when executed properly.
 Therefore, taking full advantage is a critical business need.
 Let’s face it: talent acquisition has changed, and “top talent” starts out in the top internship programs.

-Virtual Internship 101: Strategies for Supervisors is designed to help you, as the intern supervisor, deliver a win-win virtual internship experience.
+Virtual Internship 101: Strategies for Supervisors & Mentors is designed to help the intern supervisor and/or mentor deliver a win-win virtual internship experience.
 Based on the most in-depth research ever to be conducted into the successful management of internship programs, you can be assured that you will leave the webcast with the confidence to deliver virtual internships.

 You will also have the opportunity to work one-on-one with Dr. Shindell to develop, implement and execute your plans for a virtual internship initiative!

 Dr. Robert Shindell

 During the past 25 years, Dr. Robert Shindell, has successfully held a variety of professional leadership roles in higher education.
 He developed career centers at The University of Toledo’s College of Engineering, Midwestern State University and the Rawls College of Business at Texas Tech University.
 Robert’s innovative approach to career services led The Rawls College of Business Career Management Center to achieve the ranking of 28th in BusinessWeek’s national ranking of College of Business career centers in 2007.
 Dr. Shindell’s research and opinions are often quoted in the New York Times, The Chronicle of Higher Education, The Washington Post, Inside Higher Ed and many more.
 He has worked with thousands of employers and higher education career centers in developing successful transition plans for students through both live and virtual presentations.